Futarimiti/snowmelt-cup-en-trans/invitations/trans.md

-the worldwide contestants to exchange experience, to improve skills, to build relationships, to pursue higher and further dreams while not forgetting the very first desire, and most importantly, to enjoy the event.
+the worldwide contestants to exchange experience, to improve skills, to build relationships, to pursue higher and further dreams while not to forget the very first desire, and most importantly, to enjoy the event.

 At last, please allow us to express our sincere